Carnegie Mellon University

 84-370 Nuclear Security and Arms Control

-This course introduces students to the importance and challenges of implementing the safeguards surrounding nuclear energy and arms control.
-Students will learn the challenges of nuclear and conventional weapons proliferation, current treaties and export control…
+This course introduces students to the importance and challenges of implementing safeguards surrounding nuclear energy and arms control.
+Students will learn the history of nuclear and conventional weapons proliferation, assess the effectiveness of current treaties export…

 84-372 Space and National Security